apokralipsa/strictly-regulated-fun/packages/ecs/README.md

 engine.tick();
 ```

-In some cases you may want to disable rendering of your entities and run as many ticks as quickly as possible.
+In some cases you may want to disable rendering systems and run as many ticks as quickly as possible.
 One example is training an AI using machine learning.
 In such case you may simulate a stable 60 fps framerate so that the physics do not need to be adjusted.